Kobudo

 • Judges score performances on a scale (e.g., 5.0 to 10.0).

-• The highest and lowest scores are typically dropped, and the remaining scores are averaged.
+• The highest and lowest scores are often dropped, and the remaining scores are averaged.

-• In the event of a tie, competitors may perform the same kata again or a different kata, depending on division rules.
+• In case of a tie, competitors may perform the same kata again or a different kata, depending on the division rules.

 5. Prohibited Actions